DJayDixit/ml-web-project/README.md

 Optuna for hyperparameter optimization.
 Used SuccesiveHalving to prune the optimization for a quicker optimization.

 Althought the dataset on which the model was trained on has not been included in the repo for various reasons including copyright issues.

+For the website I am using bootstrap to design the fornt-end.

+I am using mysql lite as the database.